 There are two levels of entry: Higher and Foundation.
-Students will be awarded a Standard from 1 to 9 under the new GCSE grading system, 9 being the highest grade and 1 being the lowest grade.
+Students will be awarded a Standard from 1 to 9, 9 being the highest grade and 1 being the lowest grade.
 The Foundation tier is graded from 1 to 5, and the Higher tier from 4 to 9.